-Act 1: Overview: origins, strategy, team and community.
+Act 1: Overview: strategy, team and community.
 Often includes a CEO or stakeholder letter.

 Act 2: Deep-dive into your impact on people and planet, often broken down by type or audience.